 The research area “Needs, education, and counselling of families and professional practice” focuses, on the one hand, on the resources and needs of families: What strategies and resources do parents use to make family life wholesome and to enable their children to grow up healthy and develop well?
 What specific needs arise depending on the family phase, family situation and life situation?
 And what do parents need when their own action and coping strategies are strained?

 On the other hand, we analyze and reflect on how, by whom and with what means families can be supported and empowered, both preventively and under existing burdens: On which topics, with which methods and through which approaches can the professional practice support parents in the long term?
 Which framework conditions and resources are necessary for the practice to fulfil its legal mandate and its professional standards?
 How must social institutions develop in the face of social change?
 And what conceptual and methodological approaches can be used to shape and expand the transfer between theory and practice?

 The working methods and services in this research area are threefold:

-- Basic research is carried out to generate new knowledge and to approach it theoretically-conceptually, methodically-methodologically, empirically or practice-reflexively.
+2. Basic research is carried out to generate and interpret new knowledge.

 For the different target groups of this area - professional practice, politics, and the scientific community - the scientific findings are adequately prepared.
 Dissemination and transfer take place within the framework of organizational consulting, by means of intra- and interdisciplinary events such as congresses, further education, and workshops as well as in the form of lectures and publications.